leezhenghui/leezhenghui.github.io/_posts/2018-12-01-io-strategy-intro-to-libev-libeio.md

 POSIX.AIO still support signal notficaiton, but that also have some problem, please refer to [link](http://davmac.org/davpage/linux/async-io.html) for more details about this topic.

-## Conjunction of Libev and Libeio
+## Integration of Libev and Libeio

 <img src="{{ site.url }}/assets/materials/inside-libev-libeio/inside-nodejs-conjuction-libev-libeio.png" alt="multiple-stakholders">